Deminder/ShutdownTimer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+_A clear and concise description of what the bug is._
-- If applicable, show log appropriate output `journalctl /usr/bin/gnome-shell -o cat`
+- If applicable, show log appropriate output `journalctl -o cat /usr/bin/gnome-shell`
 - Does the bug only occur in with an additional gnome shell extension enabled or with only the "Shutdown Timer" extension enabled ?

 **To Reproduce**
-Steps to reproduce the behavior:
+_Steps to reproduce the behavior:_
-1. Go to '...'
+1. _Go to '...'_
-2. Click on '....'
+2. _Select '....'_
-3. Scroll down to '....'
+3. _Click on ' ....'_
-4. See error
+4. _See error_

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._

-**System specifications (please complete the following information):**
+**System**
- - Extension version
+- Extension version: `gnome-extensions info ShutdownTimer@deminder | grep -i version`
- - GNOME shell version `gnome-shell --version`
+- GNOME shell version: `gnome-shell --version`
- - Ubuntu 18.04, Fedora 31, Manjaro 19.02, Arch, Debian 10.3, openSUSE Leap 15.1, etc.
+- Distro: _Ubuntu 20.04, Fedora 34, etc._

 **Additional context**
-Add any other context about the problem here.
+_Add any other context about the problem here._